ycpcs/cs320-spring2022/labs/Eclipse-Java-Installation.md

 These instructions are for installing **Eclipse 2020-06** (which is installed on the PCs in KEC 119 and KEC 123).
 The instructions will be similar for other versions of Eclipse - but there might be some slight differences.

 All of the labs have been reconfigured to use **JRE System Library[JavaSE-1.8]**, which is installed on the PC's in both KEC 119 and KEC 123.
-The CS320 labs and example projects will all work with **jre/jdk1.8.0_\_301**, which is the specific version of Javaa that is installed in KEC 119 and KEC 123, along with other earlier versions.
+The CS320 labs and example projects will all work with **jre/jdk1.8.0_\301**, which is the specific version of Java that is installed in KEC 119 and KEC 123, along with other earlier versions.

 Installing Java